Good Drinks by Julia Bainbridge | 2020 | Ten Speed Press | Hardcover $ 22.99

 With an extensive pantry section, tips for sourcing ingredients, and recipes curated from stellar bartenders around the country, Good Drinks shows that decadent brunch cocktails, afternoon refreshers, and evening digestifs can be enjoyed by anyone and everyone.

 I opted to add this one to my cookbook cook-thru project because I just really enjoy nice drinks — but I’ve also been trying to cut back on alcohol and super-sweet sodas for my health.
+And yet, I have been craving something more interesting in my glass than some sparkling water that barely tasted as if a fruit had once farted in its general direction

 The book includes over 50 recipes, each rated with a commitment level ranging from no-brainer, “just give me something tasty to sip immediately” type drinks to intense, “commit a whole day to pretending to be a mad scientist” type drinks.
 The recipes are all based on creations by beverage pros, so they all start with an intro origin story.